U(1) Fields from Qubits: an Approach via D-theory Algebra: Complexity of qubit Realizations

-we are now in Hilbert space of dimension $2^M$ allowing us to represent the operators as $M$ hard boson (or sigma matrix) qubits.
+we are now in the Hilbert space of dimension $2^M$ allowing us to represent the operators as $M$ qubits or hard bosons.
 The point to be made is that in the sums Eq.~\eqref{eq:sums}, only terms that preserve each of all of these individual fermion number combinations of $a+b$ appear, so they can be diagonalized ahead of computations.
 These actually generate a subgroup of the original $U(M)$ flavor symmetries which are flavor diagonal (that is, this is a set of $U(1)^M$ generators that has been fixed).